May 2, 2020 General Election

-Three (3) council seat terms, all at-large, are expiring May of 2019.
-On May 4, 2019 the City of Parker will hold an election, if any incumbent is contested.
+The Mayor and two (2) council seat terms, all at-large, are expiring May of 2019.
+On May of 2020.
+On May 2, 2020, the City of Parker will hold an election, if any incumbent is contested.
 Anyone wishing to run for City Council may file their application at City Hall with the City Secretary.
 Check the website regularly for updates or sign up for email notifications by using the Notify Me feature.

 If any incumbent is contested, a drawing for Place on the Ballot will be held on 2/19/2019, 6:30 PM.

 Notice of Election: Notice